-Note the psf stiff stacks as shown in the screenshot below for the bead dataset have automatically bean saved with a logical naming scheme that starts with t{i}_v{ii} and the numbers increment according to the IDs per raw volume (a single view and channel in dOPM case) assigned to the dimensions from left to right in the ‘viewsetup explorer’ as shown in the screenshot below.
+Note the psf tiff stacks shown in the screenshot below for the bead dataset have automatically bean saved with a logical naming scheme that starts with t{i}_v{ii} and the numbers increment according to the IDs per raw volume (a single view and channel in dOPM case) assigned to the dimensions from left to right in the ‘viewsetup explorer’ as shown in the screenshot below.

 For instance, there is one time point, 3 channels, 2 angles and 1 tile for the bead data.
 This means the psf file names: